Skip to content

 The Sickle-winged Guan is a species of bird that belongs to the family Cracidae, which includes chachalacas, guans, and curassows.
 It is a medium-sized bird that inhabits the tropical forests of South America.
 It has a long neck, a short bill, and a long tail.

 Its wings are broad and have a distinctively curved shape, giving it its name.
 The Sickle-winged Guan is usually found in Bolivia, Colombia, Ecuador, and Peru.
-It prefers living in dense and humid forest areas, as it is a ground-dwelling species.
+It prefers living in dense and humid forest areas as a ground-dwelling species.

-It tends to be more active during the early morning and late afternoon when it is searching for its food.
+It tends to be more active during the early morning and late afternoon when searching for food.
 Its diet consists mainly of fruits, seeds, and insects.

-The Sickle-winged Guan is currently listed as a species of least concern by the IUCN, however, there are still some threats facing the species such as habitat destruction, hunting, and capture for the pet trade.
+The Sickle-winged Guan is currently listed as a species of most minor Concern by the IUCN.
+However, some threats are still facing the species, such as habitat destruction, hunting, and capture of the pet trade.

 Conservation efforts are being made to ensure the continued survival of this unique bird.